fscottfoti/togethermap-help/docs/customization.md

 * Active Theme - If muultiple themes are configure on the collection edit page, the user can switch between themes.

+## Filters

+Once the switch is turned on to enable advanced controls, the owner of a collection can configure filters to be available to the user of the collection.
+These are added in the "Filter Name" and "Filter" text boxes (the user of the collection sees the name but not the filter).
+Click the "save filter" button to save the filter.
+Current filters can also be browsed (using the dropdown) and the displayed filter can be deleted using the "delete filter" button.

+These filters are Meteor Mongo [selectors to the find method](http://docs.meteor.com/#/full/find).
+Here are a few examples:

+* An simple filter which limits to office buildings: `{"properties.general_type": "Office"}`.
+* A filter which limits to buildings where total_residential_units is bigger than 40: `{"properties.total_residential_units": {"$gt": 40}}`
+* A more general filter which uses a "where" clause which compares two different properties: `{"$where":"this.properties.max_dua_au > this.properties.max_dua_np"}`
+* A filter which uses the type attribute of the geojson geometry: `{"geometry.type": "MultiPolygon"}`

+## Multiple Themes

+Once the switch is turned on to enable advanced controls, the owner of a collection can configure multiple themes which are available to the user of the collection.
+Each theme has a name, which is added in the "Theme Name" text box and then saved with the "New Theme" button.
+The active theme is then selected by picking the name in the dropdown, and the current theme can be deleted with the "Delete Theme" button.
+(Note this should sound very similar to how filters are configured above.)

+At this point, you select a theme name which shows you the current icon, size, and color theming functions for that theme.
+Simply edit these functions for this theme using the same instructions as for a single theme.
+Each theme that is configured is then made available for the user of the collection to switch between.